OpenMoonRay/openmoonray-docs/docs/beta/dependencies.md

 **Microhttpd** and **Curl** are only needed when building or using Arras.
 Arras also needs **OpenSSL**.

-**USD** is only needed for the Moonray Hydra plugins and USD geometry objects
+**USD** is only needed for the MoonRay Hydra plugins and USD geometry objects

 **Qt** is only needed by moonray_gui and arras_render.

-At this time, Moonray requires the following DWA libraries that are not publically available:
+At this time, MoonRay requires the following DWA libraries that are not publically available:

 |||
 |--------------------|---------|